2011-nov02-net/danielg-project1/README.md

 ## Features
   - Managers can:
-    - Includes the ability to view separate store locations
+    - View separate store locations
     - View orders placed at those locations
     - View specific details of those orders
   - Customers can:
-    - Includes the ability create accounts,
+    - Create accounts
     - To sign in
     - To place orders to locations choosing various amounts of various products
     - To view those orders placed as well as specifc details of those orders